radovluk/Smart-Contract-Exercise/01-Hello-Blockchain-World/solution/solution-code/README.md

 };
 ```

-This configuration tells Hardhat how to connect to the Sepolia testnet using your Infura API key and deploy contracts using your wallet's private key.
+This configuration tells Hardhat how to connect to the Sepolia testnet using your Infura API key and how to deploy contracts using your wallet's private key.

 ### Deploying the Smart Contract to Sepolia